tgeorgy/neural-text-classifier/README.md

 ![accuracy](images/tsne.png)

 The model can be used for topic classification, but not other problems - e.g. it cannot capture tweet sentiments right away.
-In that case I would try to use different data, like predict hash tag based on tweet text.
+In that case I would try to use different data, like predict hash tag according to tweet text.

 ## License